russiancatfood/cta_3200series/README.md

 - Bogies are attached with M2 screws
 - Wheels used are Code 110 HO scale by Kadee (with points cut off)
 - Use CA glue to attach the subframe and the show plow to the cab body
+- I used water peel laser paper to create the decals, but since home printers don't have white ink, it doesn't look perfect

 Enjoy!